-We are aware that 'parenting contracts, orders and penalty notices for irregular attendance apply only to pupils of compulsory school age who are registered at a school' but they can also be applied for misbehaviour by pupils outside compulsory school age such as sixth form pupils or pupils at a maintained nursery.
-While 'penalty notices for parents of pupils found in a public place during school hours after being excluded also apply only to children of compulsory school age who are registered at a school.'
+We are aware that 'parenting contracts, orders and penalty notices for irregular attendance apply only to pupils of compulsory school age who are registered at a school'.

 We have a duty to safeguard children, young people and families from violent extremism.
 We are aware that there are extremists groups within our country who wish to radicalise vulnerable children and to involve them in terrorism or in activity in support of terrorism.
 Periodic risk assessments are undertaken to assess the risk of pupils being drawn into terrorism.
 School personnel must be aware of the increased risk of online radicalisation, and alert to changes in pupil's behaviour.
 Any concerns will be reported to the Designated Safeguarding Lead.